:1: Dejected Angelosity

 The crisis of the novel is Polly's attempted suicide.
 After years of solitary misery and depression he decides to set fire to his shop one Sunday when his wife is at church and afterwards cut his own throat in the cellar.
 He would thereby put an end to his life and enable Miriam to collect on the insurance.
 The fire gets started easily enough, but then Polly accidentally drops his shaving razor and, rather than burn to death, runs outside.
-His burning shop sets fire to his neighbours and, in a sudden access of heroism, Polly rescues Mr Rumbold's deaf old mother, who lives in the upper storeys of Rumbold's shop.
+His burning shop sets fire to his neighbours' properties and, in a sudden access of heroism, Polly rescues Mr Rumbold's deaf old mother, who lives in the upper storeys of Rumbold's shop.
 He emerges from the whole episode an unlikely hero: his neighbours are openly glad to have got shot of their unprofitable establishments, and able to retrieve their capital via their insurance.

 At this the novel shifts gear into its third and final phase: Polly, freed from his suicidal misery by this near-miss, realises he doesn't have merely to endure his life.
 He can just go off, like Reginald Perrin (indeed, until reading this novel I hadn't grasped how deeply derivative of it David Nobbs's great sequence of TV shows and comic novels from the 1970s were.
 In some aspects it's almost a straight rewriting).